wavesoft/creditpiggy/creditpiggy-api/python/README.md

 # Python API

-The `creditapi` library provides all the high-level routines for interfacing with the creditpiggy daemon that runs in your perimesis.
+The `cpdaemon` library provides all the high-level routines for interfacing with the creditpiggy daemon that runs in the job-manager site.

 If your job management mechanism is written in python, you can use this library off the shelf.